Death Drums Along the River

-Death Drums Along the River (U.S. title: Sanders; also known as Sanders of the River, Inquietante Suceso En Gondra, and Todestrommeln Am Grossen Fluss) is a 1963 British-German international co-production directed by Lawrence Huntingdon and starring Richard Todd and Marianne Koch.
+Death Drums Along the River (U.S. title: Sanders; also known as Sanders of the River, Inquietante Suceso En Gondra, and Todestrommeln Am Grossen Fluss) is a 1963 British-German international co-production adventure film directed by Lawrence Huntingdon and starring Richard Todd and Marianne Koch.

 The film uses the characters from Edgar Wallace's 1911 novel Sanders of the River and Zoltán Korda's 1935 film based on the novel, but placed in a totally different story.
 Filmed on location in South Africa, it was the first feature film of British producer Harry Alan Towers.

 Plot

 In an unnamed small British colony on the west coast of Africa, somewhat resembling the Gambia, and according to the dialogue next to Senegal, two policemen patrolling a wharf sight a sack of peanuts dropped by stevedores.
 As the sack breaks the workers discover a pouch in it that is quickly grabbed by a man who then runs away.
 The policemen chase him and he eventually kills one of them before disappearing.
 Police Commissioner Sanders questions Pearson, a suspected criminal, but finds no information.

 At the same time a Dr Jung arrives at the airport and is met by Todd's assistant, Inspector Hamilton, who is pleasantly surprised that Dr Jung is both female and pretty.
 Dr Jung is going to see Dr Schneider who runs a clinic up-river, close to the colony's eastern border.
 Also on the plane with her is an American journalist who wishes to visit the clinic to do a story and turns out to be an old friend of Pearson.

 Commissioner Sanders begins to suspect that the clinic is a location for diamonds being smuggled across the border.
 He asks what distant drumming means and is told that they signal a funeral.
 He interrupts this native burial ceremony as he wishes to identify the body.
 They are allegedly burying the murderer from the first scene.
 Sanders doesn't believe this, but just as he finds the murderer and arrests him, a shot fires out, and truly kills him.

 Meanwhile, it is revealed that Dr Schneider, who is very ill, is receiving a 10% dose of the drug he needs instead of 100%.
 He is aware of the diamonds on his land but wants to give it back to the natives when he dies.
 Ultimately it is his assistant Dr Weiss who is revealed as the smuggler.